 Relief

-The Aravalli (Aravali) Range forms a line across the state running roughly from Guru Peak (about 5,650 feet [1,722 metres]), near the town of Abu (Mount Abu) in the southwest, to the town of Khetri in the northeast.
-About three-fifths of the state lies northwest of this line, leaving two-fifths in the southeast.
-These are the two natural divisions of Rajasthan.
-The northwestern tract is generally arid and unproductive, although its character shifts gradually from desert in the far west and northwest to comparatively fertile and habitable land toward the east.
-The area includes the Thar (Great Indian) Desert.
+The Aravali (Aravalli) range forms a line almost across the state from Guru Peak (about 5,650 ft [1,722 m]), near Abu (Mount Abu) in the south-west, near Khetari town in the north-east.
+About three-fifths of the state lies in the north-west of this line, which is two-fifths in the south-east.
+Rajasthan has two natural divisions.
+The northwestern tract is generally dry and unproductive, although its character gradually changes from desert in the far west and north-west to relatively fertile and habitable land eastward.
+The region includes the Thar (Great Indian) Desert.

-The southeastern area lies at a somewhat higher elevation (330 to 1,150 feet [100 to 350 metres]) than its northwestern counterpart; it also is more fertile and has a more diverse topography.
-The hilly tract of Mewar lies in the southern region, while a broad plateau stretches across the southeast.
-In the northeast a rugged badlands region follows the line of the Chambal River.
-Farther north the country levels out into flat plains that are part of the alluvial basin of the Yamuna River.
+The southeastern region is located at a slightly higher elevation (330 to 1,150 feet [100 to 350 m]) than its northwestern counterpart; It is also more fertile and has a more varied topography.
+The hilly tract of Mewar is in the southern region, while a broad plateau extends to the southeast.
+In the north-east, a rugged rugged area follows the course of the Chambal river.
+In the north the country is flat in the plains which are part of the alluvial basin of the Yamuna River.

 Drainage

-The Aravallis form Rajasthan’s most important watershed.
-To the east of this range, the Chambal River—the only large and perennial river in the state—and other waterways generally drain toward the northeast.
-The principal tributary of the Chambal, the Banas, rises in the Aravallis near the great Kumbhalgarh fort and collects all the drainage of the Mewar plateau.
-Farther north, the Banganga, after rising near Jaipur, flows east toward the Yamuna before disappearing.
-The Luni is the only significant river west of the Aravallis.
-It rises near the city of Ajmer in central Rajasthan and flows 200 miles (320 km) west-southwest into the Rann of Kachchh in the state of Gujarat.
-Northeast of the Luni basin is an area of internal drainage characterized by salt lakes, the largest of which is Sambhar Salt Lake.
-Farther to the west lies the true Marusthali (“Land of the Dead”), the barren wastelands and areas of sand dunes that form the heart of the Thar Desert.
+Arvallis is the most important watershed of Rajasthan.
+East of this range, the Chambal river – the only major and perennial river in the state – and other waterways generally flow towards the northeast.
+The Chambal, a major tributary of the Banas, rises in the Aravalli near the great Kumbhalgarh fort and collects all the drainage of the Mewar Plateau.
+Farther north, the Banganga, after rising near Jaipur, flows east towards the Yamuna before disappearing.
+The Luni is the only important river west of the Aravalli.
+It rises near the city of Ajmer in central Rajasthan and flows 200 miles (320 km) west-southwest into the Rann of Kutch in the state of Gujarat.
+Northeast of the Looney Basin is an area of internal drainage characterized by salt lakes, the largest of which is the Sambar Salt Lake.
+Far to the west lies the true desert (“land of the dead”), the barren wasteland and sand dunes that form the heart of the Thar Desert.

-The soils in central Rajasthan are sandy; clay content varies between 3 and 9 percent.
+The soil in central Rajasthan is sandy; The clay content varies between 3 and 9 percent.
 In the east, soils vary from sandy loam to loamy sand.
-In the southeast, they are in general black and deep and are well drained.
-In the south-central region, the tendency is toward a mixture of red and black soils in the east and a range of red to yellow soils in the west.
+In the Southeast, they are usually black and dark in color and are well drained.
+In the south-central region, the trend is towards a mixture of red and black soils in the east and red to yellow soils in the west.

 Climate

-Rajasthan has a wide range of climate varying from extremely arid to humid.
-The humid zone spans the southeast and east.
-Except in the hills, the heat during the summer is great everywhere, with temperatures in June—the warmest month—typically rising from the mid-80s F (about 30 °C) to nearly 110 °F (low 40s C) daily.
-Hot winds and dust storms occur in the summer, especially in the desert tract.
-In January—the coolest of the winter months—daily maximum temperatures range from the upper 60s to the mid-70s F (low to mid-20s C), while minimum temperatures are generally in the mid-40s F (about 7 °C).
-The western desert has little rain, averaging about 4 inches (100 mm) annually.
-In the southeast, however, some areas may receive almost 20 inches (500 mm).
-Southeastern Rajasthan benefits from both the Arabian Sea and Bay of Bengal branches of the southwest (summer) monsoon winds, which bring the bulk of the annual rainfall.
+Rajasthan has a wide range of climates ranging from extremely dry to humid.
+The humid zone extends to the south-east and east.
+Except in the hills, the heat during summer is great everywhere, with temperatures in June—the hottest month—typically rising from the mid-80s (about 30 °C) to about 110 °F (low 40s C) daily.
+Hot winds and dust storms occur in summer, especially along desert routes.
+In January – the coldest of the winter months – daily highs range from the upper 60s to mid-70s F (mid to mid-20s), while lows are usually in the mid-40s (about 7°C).
+The Western Desert averages less than 4 inches (100 mm) of rain.
+In the Southeast, however, some areas may receive as much as 20 inches (500 mm).
+Southeast Rajasthan benefits from southwest (summer) monsoon winds from the Arabian Sea and Bay of Bengal branches, which bring the bulk of the annual rainfall.

 People

-Most of Rajasthan’s population consist of Indians of various social, occupational, and religious backgrounds.
-The Rajputs (various clans of landowning rulers and their descendants), though representing only a small percentage of Rajasthan’s residents, are perhaps the most notable section of the population; indeed, the state draws its name from this community.
-In terms of caste structure, the Brahmans (highest caste) are subdivided into many gotras (lineages), while the Mahajans (trading caste) are subdivided into a bewildering number of groups.
-In the north and west the Jats (peasant caste) and Gujars (herding caste) are among the largest agricultural communities.
+The majority of Rajasthan’s population consists of Indians from various social, professional and religious backgrounds.
+The Rajputs, although representing only a small percentage of the inhabitants of Rajasthan, are perhaps the most notable segment of the population; In fact, the state takes its name from this community.
+In terms of caste structure, the Brahmins (highest caste) are divided into several gotras (lineages), while the Mahajanas (merchant caste) are divided into a number of groups.
+In the north and west, Jats (farmers) and Gujars (shepherds) are among the largest agricultural communities.

-Aboriginal (tribal) peoples constitute more than one-tenth of the population of Rajasthan.
-In the eastern part of the state, these groups include the Mina (and the related Meo), most of whom are farmers; the Banjara, who have been known as traveling tradesmen and artisans; and the Gadia Lohar, another historically itinerant tribe, who traditionally have made and repaired agricultural and household implements.
-The Bhil, one of the oldest communities in India, generally inhabit southern Rajasthan and have a history of possessing great skill in archery.
-The Grasia and Kathodi also largely live in the south, mostly in the Mewar region.
-Sahariya communities are found in the southeast, and the Rabari, who traditionally are cattle breeders, live to the west of the Aravallis in west-central Rajasthan.
+Tribal people constitute one tenth of the population of Rajasthan.
+In the eastern part of the state, these groups include the Meena (and related Meos), most of whom are farmers; Banjaras, known as itinerant traders and artisans; and the Gadiya Lohars, another historically driven tribe, who traditionally repair agricultural and domestic implements.
+The Bhils are one of the oldest communities in India, who generally reside in southern Rajasthan and have a history of great skill in archery.
+Gracia and Kathori also live mostly in the south, mostly in the Mewar region.
+Saharan communities are found in the southeast, and Rabari, who are traditionally cattle breeders, live west of the Aravalli in west-central Rajasthan.

-Hindi is the official language of the state, and to some degree it has overshadowed the local languages of Rajasthan.
-Much of the state’s population, however, continues to speak Rajasthani languages, which comprise a group of Indo-Aryan languages and dialects derived from Dingal, a tongue in which bards once sang of the glories of their masters.
-The four main Rajasthani language groups are Marwari in western Rajasthan, Jaipuri or Dhundhari in the east and southeast, Malvi in the southeast, and, in the northeast, Mewati, which shades off into Braj Bhasa (a Hindi dialect) toward the border with Uttar Pradesh.
+Hindi is the official language of the state, and to some extent it has kept an eye on the local languages of Rajasthan.
+The majority of the state’s population, however, speak Rajasthani languages, which include a group of Indo-Aryan languages and dialects derived from Dingal.
+The four main Rajasthani language groups are Marwari in western Rajasthan, Jaipuri or Dhundhari in the east and southeast, Malvi in the southeast, and Mewati in the northeast, which shines in Braj Bhasa (a Hindi dialect) along the border to the north.

-Hinduism, the religion of the vast majority of the population, is generally practiced through the worship of Brahma, Shiva, Shakti, Vishnu, and other gods and goddesses.
-The town of Nathdwara, in southern Rajasthan, is an important religious centre for the Vallabhacharya school of Krishna worshippers.
-There are also followers of Arya Samaj, a type of reformed Hinduism that stems from the late 19th century.
+Hinduism, the religion of the majority of the population, is generally practiced through the worship of Brahma, Shiva, Shakti, Vishnu and other gods and goddesses.
+The city of Nathdwara in southern Rajasthan is an important religious center of the Vallabhacharya school of Krishna worshippers.

-Jainism is also important; it has not been the religion of the rulers of Rajasthan but has followers among the trading class and the wealthy section of society.
-The towns and temples of Mahavirji, Ranakpur, Dhulev, and Karera are the chief centres of Jaina pilgrimage.
-Another important religious community is formed by the Dadupanthis, the followers of the 16th-century saint Dadu, who preached the equality of all men, strict vegetarianism, total abstinence from intoxicating liquor, and lifelong celibacy.
-The state’s population of Christians and Sikhs is small.
+Jainism is also important; It is not the religion of the rulers of Rajasthan, but the followers among the business class and the wealthy sections of the society.
+The cities and temples of Mahavirji, Ranakpur, Dhulev, and Karera are major centers of Jain pilgrimage.
+Another important religious community was formed by the Dadupanthis, the 16th-century followers of Saint Dadu, who preached the equality of all men, strict vegetarianism, absolute abstinence from intoxicating liquor, and lifelong celibacy.
+The population of Christians and Sikhs in the state is small.

-Rajasthan is one of the least densely populated states in India, with roughly three-fourths of its residents living in rural settlements.
-Traditional rural houses are huts with mud walls and roofs thatched with straw.
-They have a single door but no windows or ventilators.
-The houses of more-affluent farmers and artisans in larger villages have more than one room.
-They are roofed with tiles and have a veranda and large courtyard, whose main door will admit a loaded bull cart.
-The earthen floors are coated with mud and dung.
+Rajasthan is the least populated state in India, with about three-fourths of its population living in rural settlements.
+Traditional rural houses are huts with mud walls and thatched roofs with a single door but no windows or ventilators.
+In larger villages, the houses of more affluent farmers and artisans have more than one room.

-The state’s urban population has been growing faster than the rural population since the late 20th century.
-Jaipur is by far the largest city of Rajasthan.
-Other major urban centres include Jodhpur, Kota, Bikaner, Ajmer, and Udaipur.
-With the exception of Jodhpur and Bikaner, all lie to the east of the Aravalli Range.
+Since the late 20th century, the urban population of the state has been growing faster than the rural population.
+Jaipur is the largest city in Rajasthan.
+Other major urban centers include Jodhpur, Kota, Bikaner, Ajmer and Udaipur.
+Except for Jodhpur and Bikaner, all are located east of the Aravalli range.

 Economy